L.A. Rush: Reception

+The Xbox, PS2 and PSP versions received "mixed or average" reviews, according to the review aggregator website Metacritic.

 Many reviewers have been critical of the game.
-One common criticism is that the ability to customize cars was poorly realized; players cannot modify them themselves, instead, the car is automatically upgraded by the West Coast Customs crew.
+One common criticism is that the ability to customize cars was poorly realized; players cannot modify them themselves, instead, the West Coast Customs crew automatically upgrades the car.
 GamesRadar says: "Roll your vehicle into the garage and they'll kit it out with what they feel like".

 L.A.
 Rush has also been criticized for not including every area of Los Angeles; for example, the San Fernando Valley was excluded.

-Not all reaction was negative.
-The realistic handling in the game was welcomed by some as being comparable to the handling in Juiced and Need for Speed: Underground 2.
+Not all reactions were negative.
+Some welcomed the realistic handling in the game as being comparable to the handling in Juiced and Need for Speed: Underground 2.